DT-PBO: an Interpretable Tree-based Surrogate Model for Preferential Bayesian Optimization: Method: DT-PBO

-As shown in Figure~\ref{fig:PBO_process}, our proposed method for PBO follows the same optimization loop as the GP-based alternatives.
-However, instead of a GP, we propose to use a tree-based surrogate model which is fitted on the current set of preference statements in two steps.
-First, as explained in Section~~\ref{sec:partitioning}, the space is partitioned into a set of leaves using a novel splitting heuristic.
-Second, as explained in Section~\ref{sec:leaf_fitting}, for each leaf, a Gaussian is fitted to represent the prediction estimate.
-The resulting surrogate model is a single decision tree with Gaussian distributions as probabilistic preference value predictions in each leaf.
-After fitting the surrogate model, our proposed method uses the Expected Utility of Best Option (qEUBO) ~\cite{astudillo2023qeubodecisiontheoreticacquisitionfunction} acquisition function to find the most informative PC to ask (see Section~\ref{subsec:active_learning} for details).
+We propose DT-PBO, which as shown in Figure~\ref{fig:PBO_process} follows the same optimization loop as GP-based PBO but uses a tree-based surrogate model instead.
+This tree is constructed from PCs in two steps.
+First, the feature space is partitioned into a set of leaves using a novel splitting heuristic.
+Second, for each leaf a Gaussian distribution is fitted to represent the prediction estimate.
+The resulting tree has a deterministic structure with probabilistic Gaussian distributions as leaves.
+Using the probabilistic leaves, the Expected Utility of Best Option (qEUBO) ~\cite{astudillo2023qeubodecisiontheoreticacquisitionfunction} acquisition function finds the most informative PC to ask.
+Pseudocode of DT-PBO is shown in Appendix~\ref{appendix:pseudocode}.